BadranRaza/n8n-self-hosted/README.md

 - **ngrok authtoken** (like a password for internet access)
 - **ngrok domain** (like a web address for your n8n)

-This information is saved so you don't need to enter it again.
+This information is saved in `config.txt` so you don't need to enter it again.

+**Automatic Folder Creation**: The program automatically creates the `n8n_data` folder on first run to store your workflows and data.
+You can also move your old data files into this folder for seamless migration.

 ## 🛡️ Security